 Leading the Way in Addressing Arctic METOC Challenges and Working Together to Find Solutions

 The Arctic METOC Partnership Summit (AMPS) 2026 will be held March 23-27, 2026, at the Wood Center (March 23-26) and the Geophysical Institute (March 27), both located on the University of Alaska Fairbanks.
-There will be an Icebreaker Dinner at the Transportation Museum on Tuesday, March 24, from 6-9 p.m.
+There will be an Icebreaker Dinner at the Antique Auto Museum on Tuesday, March 24, from 6-9 p.m.

 Executive Summary:

 The Arctic METOC Partnership Summit 2026 (AMPS 2026) is a critical gathering uniting tactical, operational, and strategic METOC experts to address pressing data and knowledge gaps in Arctic forecasting.
-Held in Fairbanks, Alaska, from March 23-27, 2026, this summit will foster collaboration between government, academia, NATO partners, and indigenous communities to enhance safety, security, and operational effectiveness in the Arctic region.
+Held in Fairbanks, Alaska, from March 23-27, 2026, this summit will foster collaboration between government, academia, NATO partners, and Indigenous communities to enhance safety, security, and operational effectiveness in the Arctic region.
 By sharing expertise, leveraging innovative technologies, and incorporating traditional knowledge, AMPS 2026 will drive advancements in Arctic METOC capabilities and directly support NATO nations' Arctic Strategies.
 This summit will focus on two critical areas: 1) The limited availability of standardized METOC Tactics, Techniques, and Procedures (TTPs) for the Alaska/Arctic region; and 2) The need for specialized training and knowledge to adapt forecasting techniques to the unique conditions of the Arctic, which differ substantially from mid- and low-latitude environments.

 Mission: